Prince Harry And Meghan Markle: Why Queen Elizabeth Will Approve Their Marriage

 — Pen is the best (@Peaceloveton) February 14, 2017

-Fans of the show, The Crown, saw just how much has changed in the eighty years since the last time a Prince and a divorced American wanted to marry, or the last time Queen Elizabeth refused permission for marriage.
+Fans of the show, The Crown, saw just how much has changed in the 80 years since the last time a Prince and a divorced American wanted to marry, or the last time Queen Elizabeth refused permission for marriage.
 The Daily Mail recalls that only a few years after the abdication, Princess Margaret was famously prevented from marrying the love of her life, the “dashingly handsome pilot Group Captain Peter Townsend.”
 Townsend was considered an impossible choice of husband for Margaret because he was divorced.

 While it’s not likely that the aging monarch would refuse permission for Prince Harry to get engaged to Meghan Markle, fans can’t help feeling nervous about it as they wait for him to pop the question!